 Tip: If you are a working fitness professional who has given up going to the gym, here’s a free resource to convince you to do otherwise.

-With that said, if you develop a fever and other symptoms related to the coronavirus, it's wise to call your doctor or emergency medical helpline to determine the next steps.
+If you develop a fever and other symptoms related to the coronavirus, it's wise to call your doctor or emergency medical helpline to determine the next steps.
 The coronavirus or COVID-19 and the common cold have nearly identical prevention methods.

 It is important to wash your hands with soap and water for at least 20 seconds.
 We also recommend you not to touch your eyes, nose, and mouth with unwashed hands besides avoiding close contact with the sick.
 You should also stay home when you are sick and you should take out time to disinfect all nearby surfaces to resist infection.